bytecodealliance/wasmtime/docs/langref.rst

 variable during each iteration.
 Finally, ``v12`` is computed as the induction variable value for the next iteration.

-The `cretonne_frontend` crate contains utilities for translating from programs containing multiple assignments to the same variables into SSA form for Cretonne :term:`IR`.
+The `cranelift_frontend` crate contains utilities for translating from programs containing multiple assignments to the same variables into SSA form for Cranelift :term:`IR`.

-Such variables can also be presented to Cretonne as :term:`stack slot`\s.
+Such variables can also be presented to Cranelift as :term:`stack slot`\s.
 Stack slots are accessed with the :inst:`stack_store` and :inst:`stack_load` instructions, and can have their address taken with :inst:`stack_addr`, which supports C-like programming languages where local variables can have their